gustavoguichard/string-ts/README.md

-# Strongly typed string functions for all!
+# Strongly-typed string functions for all!

 ## 😬 The problem

 When you are working with literal strings, the string manipulation functions only work at the runtime level and the types don't follow those transformations.
-You end up loosing type information and possibly having to cast the result.
+You end up losing type information and possibly having to cast the result.

 ```ts
 const str = 'hello-world' as const;